jdittrich/userNeedResearchBook/text/allURBook.md

 ####  Getting it into the computer

 When I added my supplements to the notes and sketches I usually type them in a Word document.
-I scan my notes as well, so I can easily cut and paste my sketches into the document
+In addition, I scan my notes, so I can easily cut and paste my sketches into the document.

-While transcribing the document, I take care that each line in the digital transcript has only one finding in it and not several, so that you don't tie two separate findings together.
-Make sure and that the data is meaningful on its own and is not just a single word or a description that is free of any context and thus hard to set in relation to other data.
+When transcribing the document, I take care that each line in the digital transcript has only one finding in it and not several, so that I don't tie two separate findings together.
+Make sure that the data you write down is meaningful on its own and is not just a single word or a description which is free of any context and thus hard to set in relation to other data.

  <div class="example">